k6 (Grafana) Alternatives

 Strength

-Enterprise + 50+ protocols
+50+ enterprise protocols

 Migration steps

-1. Schedule call with OpenText (4-8 weeks discovery).
+1. Schedule a discovery call with OpenText (typical four to eight weeks).

-2. Configure LoadRunner Cloud agents and protocols.
+2. Configure LoadRunner Cloud agents and the protocols your stack requires.

 Paid plans from $2,000.00/mo